busypika/Logs-Analysis-Project/README.md

     2016-07-17:  2.26 %  errors

+## Design
+	I tried not to use "view" on this project to get more challenges.
+	The whole design is simply "set a query to database, get results, print it out".
+To reach that, I've created a function to handle the method that set querys to database, since we don't need too complicated codes to do that and all questions above can be done by a simple, similar pattern.
+	The only problem is to find out what query needs to be send, most important is every question should only have one query.
+And it turns out that subqueries can fix the problem, and I also use "join" on every question though they might not be so explicit.
+	Since the hardest part has been solved, the only thing remained is simply to print those results out and that's it!

 ## Requirements

     The program is based on python 3, and PostgreSQL for the database.
 To ensure nothing goes wrong, a Virtual Machine might be needed.
 Python 3 and PostgreSQL will be both installed on the VM automatically.